 Giving your kids an allowance for completing their chores is a great way to demonstrate that money comes from work.
 But teaching your kids the value of a dollar goes beyond allowing them to earn a weekly allowance.

-If you want to add to your financial lessons, why not give your kids an allowance tracker to go along with their chore chart?
+If you want to add to your financial lessons, why not give your kids a way to track their money to go along with their chore chart?

-An allowance tracker is a great way to teach your kids financial responsibility by showing them how to keep track of the money they receive after completing their weekly chores.
+An allowance tracking sheet is a great way to teach your kids financial responsibility by showing them how to keep track of the money they receive after completing their weekly chores.

-To use the allowance tracker, your kids can record the date and amount of money they receive each week.
+To use an allowance tracking sheet, your kids can record the date and amount of money they receive each week.
 Then, they can decide for themselves how much of that money they want to save, how much they want to give, and how much they want to spend.

 To continue the financial lesson, give your kids a place to store each financial designation – save, give, and spend.
 Envelopes or an accordion folder are both great options for keeping track of cash while kid-friendly checking accounts are another option for older kids.

 Then, let your kids decide where they want their donations to go, as well as what they’ll use their savings for in the future.